vivianngo97/Punctuation_Transcription/README.md

 ## Via Python IDE
 - Clone this repository
 - Run __play.py__
 - You can now test out the model!
+(Similar to via Command Line)

 ## Build a model yourself!